wills106/homeassistant-solax-modbus/docs/solax-mode8-modbus-power-control.md

-## This page describes features that will appear in the near future - OLD has been replaced by solax-mode1-modbus-power-control page
+## This page describes features that will appear in the near future

 ## Why use Modbus power control?